dsmith/SimpleGeo.framework/README.md

 ### Docs

-To generate docs, make sure `doxygen` is installed (`brew install doxygen`, for example), then:

-    $ cd docs/html/
-    $ doxygen

-If you'd like a handy Xcode docset:
+To generate html docs and install a handy Xcode docset:

-    $ cd docs/html/
-    $ make
+    $ ./appledoc .

-You can either run `make install` in `docs/html/` to install the docset into your home directory, or you can do whatever you wish with the `SimpleGeo.docset` that was created there.

 ## Support